inbumpark/VisionDetectives/README.md

 # CriminalCanvas: From Sketch to Solution in Stylized Montages

-Replace this to our colab

 <a href="https://colab.research.google.com/drive/1Qep2fBYkCuXvMlIib25FHlMvZ-VhmRAB?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" height=22.5></a>

 > Given a sketch from the montage artist, we aim to reconstruct and stylize a montage of a criminal which highly resembles their appearance.

 ## Description
 For the first stage, we utilize a method named pSp, which extracts feature maps from a pyramid network and inputs them into a pretrained StyleGAN generator trained on human face datasets such as CelebA-HQ to reconstruct images from a given sketch.
 The second stage stylizes the output with instructions (e.g. "brown hair and blue eyes") using InstructPix2Pix.
 Finally, we improve the existing pSp framework by adding our own loss function and also evaluate the method on real sketch drawings.

 ## Table of Contents